 Whatever the insolvency issue it is important to seek professional advice as soon as possible.
 Insolvency news for Southport and the UK is shown below which reports many of the cases referred to the government insolvency service.

 Getting the right advice is essential and the sooner you do it the better as there may be more options available.
-We have teamed up with Halsall Associates www.halsallassociates.co.uk in Southport, to provide 100% confidential and no obligation advice to your personal or business financial problems.
+HBG www.hbg.uk.com in Southport provides 100% confidential and no obligation advice to your personal or business financial problems.
 Please phone freephone 0800 612 0669 to get professional help right now.
-Halsall Associates www.halsallassociates.co.uk are experienced specialists experienced in business recovery strategies, insolvency services, liquidation services and personal debt solutions.
+HBG www.hbg.uk.com are experienced specialists experienced in business recovery strategies, insolvency services, liquidation services and personal debt solutions.

 Not only in Southport but in 2012 there were over 16,000 company liquidations in England & Wales, a decrease over 2011.
 Personal insolvencies totalled nearly 100,000 in England & Wales, 10,000 down from the previous year.
 These figures are made up of both compulsory and voluntary arrangements.